oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/archive.md

 files are not collected by the Discover Domain Tool.
 Every file resource under this directory is extracted during `createDomain`, `updateDomain`, and `deployApps`.

+Some custom files may belong in `wlsdeploy/custom`.
+To determine which location is preferable for your files, see [Why are there two separate directory structures?]({{< relref "#why-are-there-two-separate-directory-structures" >}}).

 This location is particularly useful when handling files that live outside an application; for example, a property file used to configure the application.
 The general steps to make applications that use such files work when provisioning them with WDT are: